 - 2 slabs "St. Louis Cut" spareribs, membrane removed (see the video link above for prep information)

 - 2 fist sized chunks of smoking wood (preferably hickory)

-- 2 tsp barbecue rub (optional, for an extra layer of rub right before serving)
+- 2 teaspoon barbecue rub (optional, for an extra layer of rub right before serving)

 1. Prep the ribs: Evenly sprinkle a teaspoon and a half of salt and rub on each slab of ribs.
 If you are cooking immediately, let the ribs rest at room temperature for at least one hour before cooking.
 Preferrably, wrap them in plastic wrap and let sit overnight in the refrigerator; take them out of the refrigerator one hour before cooking.